Expert Tips for Employing Insulated Metal Panels

 Orientation

-Horizontally oriented IMPs run perpendicular to vertical building structures.
+Horizontally oriented insulated metal panels or IMPS run perpendicular to vertical building structures.
 Often, building column spacing exceeds the required support points.
 In horizontal IMP installation, cold-formed metal framing, which will likely already be in place for other purposes, can serve as a panel connection point.
 Functionally, a multicomponent exterior weather barrier, such as an assembly of sheathing, air barrier, exterior insulation finishing system (EIFS), or other exterior skin serves the same purpose, with IMPs as a viable alternative.

 The IMP system reduces wall assembly components, since IMPs act as a weather barrier, as well as an air and vapor barrier.